sergeiown/batch_PDF_compressor/README.md

 7. Each file is compressed using Ghostscript with the selected compression level.

-8. After compression, the user is prompted to confirm whether to delete the original file.
+8. After compression, the user is prompted to confirm whether to delete the original file. (_except for the Windows V2 batch script_)

 9. Once all files are processed, a message is displayed to indicate that the compression is complete.